 Light blue varieties can be found in Texas, though not commercially mined there.
-Blue topaz became an official gemstone of Texas in 1969, the same year Utah adopted it also as its state gemstone.
+Blue topaz became an official gemstone of Texas in 1969, the same year Utah adopted it as its state gemstone.

 It is hard to find out what stone is the real gemstone

-It is really hard to recognize topaz.
+It is really hard to recognize Topaz.
 It is less hard than diamond, ruby, emerald, and sapphire (8 on the scale of Mohr).
 This gem has excellent cleavage in comparison with other gemstones.
 And you can recognize it when you can see different shades of color from a different angle.
 Due to the treatment of heating and radiation of a lot of them, it gets even harder to determine this gemstone.
 So be careful, that you don’t buy glass or Swarovski when you want topaz.

 Nice facts and legends

-- People think or thought that this gemstone makes men attractive and intelligent and women happy and fertile.
+- People think or think that this gemstone makes men attractive and intelligent and women happy and fertile.
 It’s a rather old-fashioned way to describe the ideal relationship between men and women, but this is what it was in those days

 - In the time of the Renaissance in Europe, this beautiful gem was used by the people to break spells (most of them done by witches) or suppress anger moods.

 - In India, this gem was regarded as sacred by the Hindus.
-They believed that if you wore a pendant or necklace with a topaz, that gemstone will bring you wisdom and long life.
+They believed that if you wore a pendant or necklace with a topaz, that gemstone would bring you wisdom and a long life.
 Also in Africa, the topaz was a sacred gemstone, used by the shamans in their healing processes or rituals.

 - In the 19th century, the most topaz was found in the Ural Mountains in Russia.
-They mined the amazing pinkish to orange variation of the topaz, which was called the imperial topaz, to honor the Tsar of Russia.
+They mined the amazing pinkish-to-orange variation of the topaz, which was called the imperial topaz, to honor the Tsar of Russia.
 And he claimed that only the royal family was allowed to own this gem.

 In the 13th century in the book of Raziel, called ‘the book of wings’ it was written that carved gemstones were created by nature.
-And he writes that a figure of a falcon in a topaz will acquire the goodwill of princes, kings, and other powerful people.
+He writes that a figure of a falcon in a topaz will acquire the goodwill of princes, kings, and other powerful people.
 St Hildegard recommended in the 13th century this gem as a cure for eye problems and other sources mention the ‘fact’ that when you put one under your pillow it prevents nightmares.

-- The gold-colored variety was thought to attract gold and worn on the left arm it could protect from magic, greed, and pain and you could accomplish a weight loss and attract love.
+- The gold-colored variety was thought to attract gold and worn on the left arm it could protect from magic, greed, and pain and you could accomplish weight loss and attract love.